 The U.S. Small Business Administration (SBA) gives low-interest loans to help homeowners, renters, and business owners following a natural disaster, like Hurricane Harvey or Hurricane Irma.
 However, if you default on the loan payments, you could face a foreclosure.
 Read on to learn more about SBA disaster loans and foreclosure of these loans.

-SBA disaster loans are low-interest, fixed-rate loans—up to $2 million—to help people who’ve gone through a disaster that has caused either (or both) physical damage to a business or home, or economic injury.
+SBA disaster loans are low-interest, fixed-rate loans—up to $2 million—to help people who’ve gone through a declared disaster that has caused either (or both) physical damage to a business or home, or economic injury.

 A borrower may use SBA disaster loan proceeds for the following purposes, depending on the loan type:

 Here are the various kinds of SBA loans that are available for different types of disaster victims.

 Loans for homeowners and renters.
 If you’re the victim of a disaster, you might be eligible for a SBA loan even if you don't own a business.
 Renters, homeowners, and personal-property owners may borrow as much as $40,000 to fix or replace clothing, furniture, cars, or appliances that are damaged or ruined in the disaster.
 Homeowners may apply to get as much as $200,000 to fix or replace a primary residence.
 Second homes aren’t eligible for this type of loan, but qualified rental properties (investment properties) might be eligible under a business loan program.

 Loans for business owners.
 The SBA offers two types of loans to businesses that are damaged by a disaster: Business Physical Disaster Loans and Economic Injury Disaster Loans.
 Business Physical Disaster Loans may be used to repair or replace damaged real property and business equipment.
 Economic Injury Disaster Loans help pay for ordinary and necessary operating expenses until normal operations resume if the business suffered economic injury as a result of a disaster, even if no physical damage occurred.

 (Learn more about SBA’s special loan programs to help individuals and businesses after a natural disaster.)